Thomas Kelly-Kenny: Military and political career

 Thomas Kelly was born on 27 February 1840 in Kilrush, County Clare, Ireland, the fifth son of Matthew Kelly and Mary Kenny.
 He was educated as a lay student at St. Patrick's College, Carlow (University of London).
 He assumed in 1874 the additional name of Kenny, under the will of his maternal uncle, Dr. Mathias Kenny, a survivor of the Peninsular War and the Battle of Waterloo.

 Kelly-Kenny was appointed ensign without purchase in the 1st Battalion, 2nd (The Queen's Royal) Regiment of Foot on 2 February 1858 and was appointed to command the escort of General Sir James Jackson, General Officer Commanding Cape of Good Hope.
 When this officer was succeeded by General Wynward, Kelly-Kenny was appointed aide-de-camp (ADC).
-He resigned this post on the outbreak of war with China in 1860 and accompanied his regiment to the Far East where he was appointed ADC to the commander of the Queen's, Sir Alfred Jephson, holding this post for the duration of the war.
+He resigned this post on the outbreak of war with China in 1860 and accompanied his regiment to the Far East where he was appointed ADC to the commander of the 3rd Brigade, Sir Alfred Jephson, holding this post for the duration of the war.
 He was promoted lieutenant by purchase on 12 October 1860, the day Pekin surrendered to the allies, and engaged in the China war at Sinho and at the taking of Tanku and Taku forts.
 He was mentioned in despatches.
 He was appointed captain by purchase on 20 July 1866.
 He was (acting) Deputy Assistant Quartermaster General (QMG) in Bombay from 25 May 1869 to April 1870 when he was sent to Abyssinia on the outbreak of war.
 He was in charge of the transport train and was mentioned by Lord Napier in despatches for "zeal, energy and ability".
 In 1875 he graduated at the staff college, and was promoted major in 1877.

 Kelly-Kenny took a keen interest in affairs in his native County Clare and in 1876 he was appointed Justice of the Peace for Clare (after he inherited his estates), as were his father Matthew Kelly, his uncle Mathias Kenny and his brother Matthew Butler Kelly.
 In 1876 the then Captain Thomas Kelly Kenny held 5,736 acres in Clare.
 He was patron of the school at Scropul near Treanmanagh founded by his uncle Dr Mathias Kenny.
 His family had a strong history of involvement in politics and local government.
 His mother's first cousin Richard Kenny was Vice Provost for Ennis in 1827 and also served as a grand juror.
 Another of their first cousins, Dean John Kenny of Kilrush and Ennis, was an active figure in political and social reform in those towns.
 His second cousin Fr Matthew J Kenny was one of the first two presidents of the Clare Farmers' Association and a founder member of the Land League.
 His uncle Fr Timothy Kelly was an active campaigner for famine relief as parish priest of Kilrush in the famine years.
 In the late 1840s his father Matthew Kelly and other Gallery and Kenny relatives were poor law guardians.